 3. Review your electricity bills and add up your usage (in kWh) over 12 months to determine your annual electricity usage.
 To see how much electricity can be offset by solar, compare your usage with the annual solar electricity generation estimated by the SolarTO Map.

 4. Taking steps to reduce your energy consumption before installing solar can save you money on energy costs and reduce the number of solar panels you need.
-Refer to the City’s BetterHomesTO website to explore options to increase your energy efficiency.
+See the Incentives and Rebates to Green Your Home to explore options.

 5. Obtain at least three proposals from different solar installers.
 Refer to the Solar Directory to find installers serving the GTA.